 Last month's decision by Nike to stop selling through Amazon reflects how navigating eCommerce online marketplaces is a challenge for even the biggest brands.
 Changing consumer buying habits and evolving omnichannel platforms means every brand faces an element of trial and error as they try to find a sweet spot.

-Whether it’s Coolblue or Alibaba, shoppers get to know and trust their favourite retail destinations; they like the familiarity of the checkout experience; the way products are presented and reviewed; and they have confidence in how it’s delivered.
-They might even sign up to loyalty programmes to receive added benefits.
-Opting for a one-stop shop may also reflect concerns around personal data, with people more comfortable entrusting their details to a single domain, rather than create multiple retail accounts to save a few quid.
+Whether it's Coolblue or Alibaba shoppers get to know and trust their favorite retail destinations; they like the familiarity of the checkout experience; the way products are presented and reviewed; and they have confidence in how it's delivered.
+They might even sign up to loyalty program to receive added benefits.
+Opting for a one-stop shop may also reflect concerns around personal data with people more comfortable entrusting their details to a single domain rather than create multiple retail accounts to save a few quid.